 In order to build an accurate picture of each officer’s life, the 1919 Boston Police Strike Project relies on volunteers and community members to share information and photographs and to assist in researching each of the 1,100-plus men who were involved in the strike.
-The information gathered will be shared with the world on the 100th anniversary of the strike, September 9, 2019.

 Here are some ways you can participate: